David Bowie Fast Facts

 1969 - "Space Oddity" becomes a Top 10 hit in Britain.

 1970 - Releases first solo album, "Man of Words, Man of Music."
-It was re-released in 1972 in the United States as "Space Oddity."
+It is re-released in 1972 in the United States as "Space Oddity."

 1971 - The album "The Man Who Sold the World" is released.
 Bowie appears on the cover wearing make-up and a dress.